Unidata/awips2/docs/python/map-resources-and-topography.md

         request.setLocationNames('BOU')
         request.addIdentifier('cwa', 'BOU')

-See the <a href="http://unidata.github.io/awips2/python/maps-database/#mapdatacwa">Maps Database Reference Page</a> for available database tables, column names, and types.

  > Note the geometry definition of `the_geom` for each data type, which can be **Point**, **MultiPolygon**, or **MultiLineString**.